dtcenter/MET/docs/Users_Guide/series-analysis.rst

 12. PRC for Receiver Operating Characteristic for Probabilistic forecasts (See :numref:`table_PS_format_info_PRC`)

+13. GRAD for Gradient Statistics (See :numref:`table_GS_format_info_GRAD`)

-.. note:: When the -input option is used, all partial sum and contingency table count columns are required to aggregate statistics across multiple runs.
+.. note:: When the -input option is used, all partial sum and contingency table count columns are required to aggregate statistics across multiple runs.
 To facilitate this, the output_stats entries for the CTC, SL1L2, SAL1L2, and PCT line types can be set to "ALL" to indicate that all available columns for those line types should be written.